 Culture

-Real culture isn't democratically elected; it's forged by the Founder.
-I wish it were different, but it isn’t.
+Real culture isn't democratically elected; it's forged.
+We wish it were different, but it isn’t.

-So here are my first statements on culture at Flight:
+So here are our first statements on culture at Flight:

 1. Mission First.
 Everything we do must be in service of the mission.
 Not of our egos, corporate politics, etc. The mission is to make Flight a reality.